denodell/denodell/README.md

 ---

 ### 🚀 Projects
+- [Fast by Default](https://fastbydefault.com) — A software development model, designed to maintain performance from the outset and continually throughout a project
 - [ByteShrink](https://github.com/denodell/byteshrink.dev) — AI tool to analyze and optimize JS bundles via `package.json`
 - Shrinkray - Coming soon.
 Performance tools for frontend teams
 - [Frogger](https://github.com/denodell/frogger) - The classic arcade game rendered in a `<canvas>`